Knoxville Nursing Home Injury Attorney

 According to the Centers for Disease Control, nursing homes provide care to roughly 1.3 million residents.
 Alarmingly, thousands of residents will eventually be admitted to the hospital each year with a serious illness or injury.
 Sometimes, these injuries have an innocent explanation.
 But in other cases, some hazard or danger in the nursing home is to blame.

-At Brezina Law, we have sued countless nursing homes when abusive staff or negligent conditions lead to injury.
+At Atkins Brezina, PLLC, we have sued countless nursing homes when abusive staff or negligent conditions lead to injury.
 Contact our Knoxville nursing home injury attorney today to learn about whether you or a loved one has a claim for compensation.

 Common Nursing Home Injuries

 Residents in Knoxville nursing homes can suffer any of the following in an attack or accident: